-Due to the COVID-19 pandemic, a large number of people have lost their jobs or have got a pay cut.
-Because many businesses across the world are suffering from huge losses due to this deadly virus.
+Due to the COVID-19 pandemic, a large number of people have lost their jobs or have gotten a pay cut.
+Many businesses across the world are suffering from huge losses due to this deadly virus.

 A report by Fortune reveals that in our country, more than 42.6 million people have filed for unemployment benefits!
 Can you imagine?

 In this situation, many people are falling prey to loan sharks by taking out loans at incessantly high-interest rates.
 Most likely, they aren’t thinking about the consequences of how they will repay these payday loans.

 And if you are already trapped with payday loans and have lost your job or getting a pay cut, then your situation might be more difficult!

 You might be worried about making bi-weekly or monthly payments and thinking about how to get rid of payday loans.
 Is there any way out?

 Well, no need to worry, buddy!
 We are here to help you!
 Here we have listed some of the best possible ways to get rid of payday loans during this pandemic!